SignedUp Skills: Interview with Jane Dellar

 How is it different from other skills and career platforms ?

-We haven’t come across anything that is really comparable, probably the biggest difference is that, in line with our ‘person at the centre’ philosophy, users can create an account and with that single sign-on: access all the SignedUp portals so, for instance, if you live on the Essex/Herts border, you can manage all your opportunities from Essex Opportunities and HOP from your single SignedUp account.
+We haven’t come across anything that is really comparable.
+Probably the biggest difference is that, in line with our ‘person at the centre’ philosophy, users can create an account and with that single sign-on, access all the SignedUp portals.
+So, for instance, if you live on the Essex/Herts border, you can manage all of your opportunities from Essex Opportunities and HOP from your single SignedUp account.

 Who have you worked with so far?

-I'm proud of our reach to help 12 million people across England, our client portals are:
+Since its launch, I'm proud that SignedUp Skill has extended its reach to help 12 million people across England.
+Our client portals are:

 How do you address accessibility issues?

-In line with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations, SignedUp Skills has been developed in line with, and maintains, level AA of the WCAG 2.1 criteria.
+In accordance with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations, SignedUp Skills has been developed in line with, and maintains, level AA of the WCAG 2.1 criteria.

 All the sites include accessibility features, such as a colour contrast calculation within the site stylesheets which creates accessible background and foreground combinations while staying true to brand colours.
 The content management system is configured to ensure alternative text is mandatory for content-managed images.

-SignedUpSkills is tested during development using in-browser tools such as Axe and SiteImprove and on an ongoing basis - we have also carried out testing by ‘experts by experience’ with a range of disabilities.
+SignedUpSkills is tested both during development using in-browser tools such as Axe and SiteImprove and on an ongoing basis.
+We have also carried out testing by ‘experts by experience’ with a range of disabilities.
 The accessibility issue we can’t address is the unfortunate situation where many areas, particularly rurally, have very poor mobile signals or broadband.

 How much flexibility is there to adapt the platform to tailor it to local initiatives?